 Learning how to read and make sense of the financial statements is the first step of being a great long-term investor.

 Even though most sensible investors know the advantage of long-term investing, it is difficult to practice and nerve -wrecking at times.
-I suffer from the likes of the
+I suffer from the likes of the psychological moron.
+I am not a financial guru.
+I barely know how to make sense of financial statements.
+And to make things worse, I have no concrete plan.

 After realizing my shortfalls, I took shelter of diversification which yielded me alright (Here).
 Luckily better than the Dow Jones Index.
 But, I know this will not provide me enough protection had the market turn its course.
 My chances of missing opportunities are as great as in the year 2009 when they were amply available.